MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-samples.md

 ---

 # Data collection rule (DCR) samples in Azure Monitor
 This article includes sample [data collection rules (DCRs)](./data-collection-rule-overview.md) for common data collection scenarios in Azure Monitor.
-You can modify these DCRs as required for your environment and create them using the guidance in [Create or edit a data collection rule](./data-collection-rule-create-edit.md).
+You can modify these DCR definitions as required for your environment and create the DCR using the guidance in [Create or edit a data collection rule](./data-collection-rule-create-edit.md).
 You can also use and combine the basic strategies in these samples to create DCRs for other scenarios.

 These samples require knowledge of the DCR structure as described in [Structure of a data collection rule in Azure Monitor](data-collection-rule-structure.md).
-Several may be configured using the Azure portal without any detailed of the knowledge of the DCR structure.
+Several may be configured using the Azure portal without any detailed knowledge of the DCR structure.
 Use these samples when you need to work with the DCR definition itself to perform more advanced configurations or to automate the creation of DCRs.

 Each of these samples focuses on a particular data source, although you can combine multiple data sources of different types in a single DCR.
 Include a data flow for each to send the data to the appropriate destination.
 There is no functional difference between combining multiple data sources in a single DCR or creating separate DCRs for each data source.
 The choice depends on your requirements for managing and monitoring the data collection.

 > [!NOTE]
-> These samples show in this article provide the source JSON of a DCR if you're using an ARM template or REST API to create a new DCR.
+> These samples show in this article provide the source JSON required to create the DCR.
 After creation, the DCR will have additional properties as described in [Structure of a data collection rule in Azure Monitor](data-collection-rule-structure.md).

 ## DCRs for Azure Monitor agent